RasaHQ/rasa-nlu-examples/docs/contributing.md

 ### Adding a new Component

 There's a balance between allowing experimentation and maintaining all the code.
-So we've come up with the following checklist.
+This is why we've come up with a checklist that you should keep in mind before you're submitting code.

 1. If you want to contribute a new component please make an issue first so we can discuss it.
-We want to prevent double work where possible and make sure it is appropriate.
+We want to prevent double work where possible and make sure the proposed component is appropriate for this repository.
-2. New tools that are added here need to be plausibly useful.
+2. New tools that are added here need to be plausibly useful in a real life scenario.
 For example, we won't be able to accept a component that adds noise to the features.
 3. Think about unit tests.
 We prefer to standardise unit tests as much as possible but there may be specific things you'd like to check for.
+4. Ask for help!
+Feel free to ping @koaning on this repository if you're having trouble with an implementation or appreciate guidance on a topic.
+He'll gladly help you.

 ## Testing

+We run automated tests via GitHub actions but you can also run all the checking mechanisms locally.
 To run the tests locally you'll need to run a script beforehand.

 ```